devsko/TZFinder/README.md

 All downloaded and generated files are cached in the `%LocalAppData%\TZFinder` directory.
 If you encounter any issues, you can delete the entire directory.

-To use a custom data file, set `TimeZoneData` to `None` and include the created file as `Content` in your project.
+To use a custom data file, set `TimeZoneData` to `None` and include the created file in your project.
 ```xml
   <PropertyGroup>
     <TimeZoneData>None</TimeZoneData>